quangv/docs/src/doc/manual/development/monaca_cli/pairing_debugging.rst

 1. Launch Monaca Debugger app on your device and sign in using your Monaca account information.
 Make sure you are using the same account information you use for Monaca CLI.

-2. In the command window on your PC, navigate to your project folder and use :ref:`monaca_livesync` command to connect to your Monaca Debugger:
+2. In the command window on your PC, navigate to your project folder and use :ref:`monaca_debug` command to connect to your Monaca Debugger:

   .. code-block:: bash

-        $ monaca livesync
+        $ monaca debug

 3. Then, a popup message, prompting you to pair the Debugger with the local PC, will appear in the Monaca Debugger.
 After this, your application should be running on your Monaca Debugger.